elh313/Writeups/Offensive-Security/Dora.md

 __________________________

-Because this challenge is a revere engineering problem, I began by opening the given file with Binary Ninja and examined the code.
+Because this challenge is a reverse engineering problem, I began by opening the given file with Binary Ninja and examined the code.

 In Binary Ninja, it is clear that the program takes in a number, checks if it is in a certain range, then performs operations using that number.